kubeflow/community/wg-manifests/charter.md

 have expertise in the different processes and artefacts maintained in this repository as well as be invested in the community of the WG.

-* Need to be a root reviewer
+* Needs to be a root reviewer
-* Have been a WG liaison for a KF release
+* Has been a WG liaison for a KF release
 * Has at least 3 substantial PRs merged for `/common`
     * I.e. updating the versions of Istio, Dex or Knative
     * I.e. update manifests to work with newer versions of kustomize
 * Has at least 2 substantial PRs merged for `/testing`
 * Has at least 1 substantial PR merged for `/proposals`
 * Has been an active participant in issues and PRs for at least 3 months
-* Has attended at least 50% of Manifests WG meetings
+* Has attended at least 50% of Platform/Manifests WG meetings
+* Is endorsed by existing root reviewers

 [wg-governance]: ../wg-governance.md
 [wg-subprojects]: https://github.com/Kubeflow/community/blob/master/wg-YOURWG/README.md#subprojects